luruke/magicshader/README.md

 # 🔮 MagicShader

+> ⚠️ probably won't work with modern version of threejs, last time I tested was with r114
+> pr is welcome

 A thin wrapper on top of `RawShaderMaterial`, that allows to easily create new uniforms and live-edit them via `dat.gui`.

 No need to create the uniforms manually and bind them with `dat.gui`.